-Description: IT 120 focusses on the tools and strategies used within the realm of ICT.
+Description: IT 120 focuses on the tools and strategies used within the realm of ICT.
 Students learn how to design and create products using essential skill-based applications, and apply formal project management knowledge, principles and practices.

-Computer Science Principles 120
+AP Computer Science Principles 120

-AP Computer Science Principles is an introductory collegelevel computing course that introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
+Description: AP Computer Science Principles is an introductory college-level computing course that introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact the world.
 Students learn to design and evaluate solutions and to apply computer science to solve problems through the development of algorithms and programs.

-Cybersecurity & Technical Support 110
+Cybersecurity and Technical Support 110